 Status

-This audit recommendations cannot be closed out without the publication of the Federal Housing Administration (FHA): Maximum Claim Rule.
-The proposed changes have been on HUD’s regulatory agenda since Spring 2020 but, as of June 2024, the Office of Single Family Housing does not have an estimated publication date.
+The Federal Housing Administration (FHA) reported that the recommendation cannot be closed out without the publication of the FHA Maximum Claim Rule.
+The proposed changes have been on HUD’s regulatory agenda since Spring 2020 but, as of November 2024, the Office of Single Family Housing does not have an estimated publication date.

 Analysis